Cognex Corporation research snapshot

 Munger risk inversion

-The thesis fails if industrial capex freezes, large electronics or automotive customers cut projects, China or tariff pressure shrinks orders, AI vision products fail to win, gross margins compress, or a 70x-plus trailing multiple collapses faster than earnings recover.
-Historical industrial-tech analogues show quality franchises can still re-rate hard in capex downturns.
+The thesis fails if industrial capex freezes, large electronics or automotive customers cut projects, China or tariff pressure shrinks orders, AI vision products fail to win, gross margins compress, or a 77-times trailing multiple collapses faster than earnings recover.
+A Q2 guidance miss on August 5 is the near-term trigger to watch.

 Management

-Matt Moschner is executing a post-transition plan focused on profitable growth, operating-model change, portfolio pruning, and AI product leadership.
-Shareholder alignment shows up through buybacks and dividends on a no-debt balance sheet.
+Matt Moschner is executing a post-transition plan focused on profitable growth, operating-model change, portfolio pruning, and AI product leadership, with a 25% adjusted EBITDA margin run-rate target by the end of 2026.
+Shareholder alignment shows up through buybacks and dividends on a no-borrowing balance sheet.
 Key-person and culture risk exist in any CEO transition, even when planned.

 Industry trend

 Factory automation, warehouse automation, quality inspection, and AI-enabled vision sit inside a multi-year digitization trend rather than a pure short cycle.
-Cognex estimates a multi-billion-dollar served market with roughly 10% to 11% through-cycle growth, but annual demand still swings with customer capex.
+Cognex describes a multi-billion-dollar served market with through-cycle growth in the low double digits, but annual demand still swings with customer capex.
 Standing in 20 years, Cognex is more likely a durable specialty automation standard than a one-cycle gadget if software and ease of deployment keep compounding.

 Valuation and margin of safety

-At $66.80, the market prices substantial recovery: about 78.6x TTM GAAP EPS, about 7.5x book, and roughly 2.2% FCF yield on $1.44 TTM free cash flow per share.
+At $65.24, the market prices substantial recovery: about 76.8x trailing GAAP EPS, about 44.1x forward earnings, about 45x free cash flow, and about 2.2% FCF yield.
 Margin of safety is thin unless earnings growth continues to outrun multiple compression.
-Scenario math with adjusted EPS bases points to wide outcomes from the mid-$20s to high-$90s over three years depending on growth and exit PE.
+Scenario math with a forward EPS anchor points to wide outcomes from the low $20s to the high $90s over three years depending on growth and exit PE.

 Source-backed data